hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 export WORKSHOP=$(pwd)
 ```

-Let's dive straight into creating some code to manage an 'asset'
+Let's dive straight into creating some code to manage an 'asset'; best to have two windows open, one for running the Fabric network and one for the chaincode development

 ## Install and Build